enpiicom/wp-plugin-enpii-base/dev-docs/11-how-wp-app-initialize.md

-## Initialization of the WP App
+# Initialization of the WP App

-The `Enpii_Base_Bootstrap` class is designed to initialize and set up the Enpii Base framework within a WordPress environment.
-It includes methods to manage both CLI and web mode operations, ensuring the proper configuration of WordPress application hooks, redirects, and actions.
+The `Enpii_Base_Helper` class is designed to initialize and configure the Enpii Base framework within a WordPress environment.
+It provides methods to manage both CLI and web mode operations, ensuring the correct setup of WordPress application hooks, redirects, and actions, while also offering various static helper methods to support the Enpii Base plugin.

 The main goal of the initialization process is to prepare the necessary folder structure and manage database setup or migration tasks for the plugin.
 The `initialize` method is the entry point for this process, triggered early in the `enpii-base-init.php` file.
 It checks whether the WordPress content directory is loaded and then performs the appropriate setup actions based on whether the environment is in CLI or web mode.

-This will create a laravel application `wp_app()` (a DI container https://code.tutsplus.com/tutorials/digging-in-to-laravels-ioc-container--cms-22167) contains everything we need.
+This process will create a Laravel application `wp_app()` (a [DI container](https://code.tutsplus.com/tutorials/digging-in-to-laravels-ioc-container--cms-22167)) containing everything needed.

-### 1. Command-Line Interface (CLI) Mode Setup
+## 1. Command-Line Interface (CLI) Mode Setup

 In CLI mode, the setup process is managed through two specific command-line instructions: